FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Revenue is the total money generated from selling your product or service during a period, before subtracting any costs.

 For a SaaS business, revenue means the sum of subscription payments, one-time charges, and usage fees your customers paid.
 If you billed €12,000 last month across all invoices, that’s your revenue.
+This is the first half of revenue vs income.

 Revenue doesn’t care about your hosting bill, your Stripe fees, or what you paid a contractor.
 It’s the raw top-line number.